Young Women And The Resistance: Deja Foxx, Saffiyah Khan Make Headlines This Week [Opinion]

 The confrontation then attracted the attention of nearby photographers, who captured the pictures that would quickly catapult Saffiyah Khan to icon status.

-The incident came as an almost perfectly-timed parallel to the rollout of Pepsi’s instantly-unpopular ad which featured model Kendall Jenner ending a protest by giving a can of soda to a police officer.
-The commercial (which was criticized for being socially tone-deaf and exploitative of the Black Lives Matter movement) inspired many memes mockingly comparing Pepsi’s empty attempt at contemporary appeal to the widely-praised photographs of Khan.
+The incident came as an almost perfectly timed parallel to the rollout of Pepsi’s instantly unpopular ad which featured model Kendall Jenner ending a protest by giving a can of soda to a police officer.
+The commercial (which was criticized for being socially tone-deaf and exploitative of the Black Lives Matter movement) inspired many memes mockingly comparing Pepsi’s empty attempt at contemporary appeal to the widely praised photographs of Khan.

 Later in the week, young women continued to take charge of the political conversation across the pond as well, when 16-year-old activist Deja Foxx made headlines after swiftly deconstructing Republican Senator Jeff Flake’s stance against Planned Parenthood at a town hall meeting on Thursday.

-The Arizona senator was amongst 50 other Republicans (including Vice President Mike Pence, who wielded the tie-breaking vote) voted to allow individual states to withhold Title X funding from any abortion-providing organization in spite of any other medical services they may provide.
+The Arizona senator was among 50 other Republicans (including Vice President Mike Pence, who wielded the tie-breaking vote) who voted to allow individual states to withhold Title X funding from any abortion-providing organization in spite of any other medical services they may provide.

-The action, which as signed into law by President Donald Trump on Thursday, reverses a rule written on President Obama’s second-to-last day in office that previously barred state and local governments from withholding federal funding for family planning services related to contraception, sexually transmitted infections, fertility, pregnancy care, and breast and cervical cancer screening from qualified health providers.
+The action, which was signed into law by President Donald Trump on Thursday, reverses a rule written on President Obama’s second-to-last day in office that previously barred state and local governments from withholding federal funding for family planning services related to contraception, sexually transmitted infections, fertility, pregnancy care, and breast and cervical cancer screening from qualified health providers.

-Women’s rights advocates, as well as those worried about the law’s potentially harmful impacts on low-income individuals, immediately voiced concern over the bill, with Deja Foxx’s careful articulation of these concerns to Senator Flake quickly establishing her as a popular voice amongst the resistance.
+Women’s rights advocates, as well as those worried about the law’s potentially harmful impacts on low-income individuals, immediately voiced concern over the bill, with Deja Foxx’s careful articulation of these concerns to Senator Flake quickly establishing her as a popular voice among the resistance.

 “I’m a young woman; you’re a middle-aged man.
 I’m a person of color, and you’re white.
 I come from a background of poverty, and I didn’t always have parents to guide me through life; you come from privilege.”

-After establishing her personal reliance upon Planned Parenthood, as well as the Senator’s evidential lack thereof, Foxx continued to politely question Flake’s stance, earning roaring applause from her fellow town hall attendees.
+After establishing her personal reliance upon Planned Parenthood, as well as the senator’s evidential lack thereof, Foxx continued to politely question Flake’s stance, earning roaring applause from her fellow town hall attendees.

 “I’m wondering, as a Planned Parenthood patient and someone who relies on Title X, who you are clearly not, why is it your right to take away my right?”

-While Senator Flake initially attempted to communicate his own personal hardships as a comparison, he ultimately agreed with Foxx’s characterization of his institutionally-fortunate position.
+While Senator Flake initially attempted to communicate his own personal hardships as a comparison, he ultimately agreed with Foxx’s characterization of his institutionally fortunate position.

 “Privilege comes in many forms,” the teenager stated in response to Flake pointing out that he had paid for his education on his own.